arifblogger77/emergency-room/catatan.md

     - Setup Project
       1. Open terminal with path the project
       2. Run `php artisan migrate:fresh --seed`
+      3. Open file `trigger.txt` and copy to query tool on the pg admin
-      3. Run `php artisan serve`
+      4. Run `php artisan serve`
-      4. Open the url
+      5. Open the url